Cheese & Dairy

 The waterworks system was originally installed in 1885, when

 a dam was built across O'Neill Creek, and a plumbing station

 erected north of the creek.
 This building and the adjoining

-electric light plant are still standing, but are not now in use
+electric light plant are still standing, but are not now in

-streets.
-August 23, 1895, the council decided to move the
+principal streets.
+August 23, 1895, the council decided to

-Supply Co.
+Electric & Water Supply Co.
 At a special election held Oct

 30, 1906, it was voted to erect a dam on Black River.
 The

 work was completed the following year.
 April 27, 1917, a

 was completed in the spring of 1918.